TulipaEnergy/TulipaProfileFitting.jl/docs/src/93-example.md

 ![Sorted results](./figs/ex-sorted.png)

 It can be observed that the fitted curve primarily affects the intermediate value within the entire range.
 The values closer to one or zero remain relatively unchanged.
 This outcome is expected since the primary objective of the package is to adjust the intermediate value, thereby increasing or decreasing the capacity factor.

+This example can also be found as a notebook in the repository here: [TulipaProfileFitting.jl/notebooks](https://github.com/TulipaEnergy/TulipaProfileFitting.jl/tree/main/notebooks)